-These homemade strawberry shortcake recipes will let you experience the authentic taste of an old fashioned shortcake.
-It's a dessert that can be prepared in hardly any time at all.
+These old fashioned strawberry shortcake recipes will let you experience the authentic taste of a traditional shortcake.
+It's a homemade dessert that can be prepared in almost no time at all.

-Enjoy learning how to make it the old fashioned way, just as Grandma made it — sometimes with just the sweetened strawberries, sometimes with a white of egg meringue, and sometimes with whipped cream.
+Enjoy learning how to make it just as Grandma made it — sometimes with just the sweetened strawberries, sometimes with a white of egg meringue, and sometimes with whipped cream.
 Whatever way you choose to make it, it's always delicious.

 Miss Parloa's New Cook Book (1880)

 Ingredients: One pint of flour, measured before sifting; one teaspoonful of cream of tartar, half a teaspoonful of soda, one-fourth of a teaspoonful of salt, two tablespoonfuls of sugar, four of butter, one teacupful of milk.

 Mix the other dry ingredients with the flour, and rub through a sieve.
 Rub the butter into the mixture, and add the milk.

 Butter two tin squash pie plates.
 Spread the mixture in them, and bake in a quick oven from eighteen to twenty minutes.